simonsarris/site-simonsarris/src/markdown-pages/sunlight.md

 *Update April 21: Tweet from [Carl Quintanilla](https://twitter.com/carlquintanilla/status/1252618089973395456) - JPMORGAN: A DHS document says that sunlight "destroys the virus very quickly, within ~2 minutes.
 This may make sunlight exposure the most important factor to consider for a limited reopening of the economy ...
 One can think of the virus’ 2-minute life in sunlight as a 'deep cleaning' of outdoor spaces every 2 minutes. ...
 Working spaces could be rearranged to allow for maximal natural sunlight .." (!)*

 Below is a loose (but I think non-trivial) case for mass vitamin D supplementation and getting as much sun as you can.
-Sunlight almost certainly has other good effects beyond vitamin d, like the synthesis of nitric oxide This is something you can do yourself or with your family, today.
+Sunlight almost certainly has other good effects beyond vitamin d, like the synthesis of nitric oxide.
+This is something you can do yourself or with your family, today.

 Reviewing the data we have so far, a line of questions seems striking: Has the virus hit locales the hardest which have lower than average sunshine?
 Geriatric patients who *survive*, do they leave the house more, etc?
 I now suspect that total sunshine hours correlate somewhat to the *lethality* of outcomes in different areas.